Nasarawa State University

 Nasarawa State University is located in Keffi Nigeria.
-Nassarawa State University, Keffi (NSUK), is a tertiary institution which was created to encourage the advancement of learning in the state and its neighbouring environment.
+It is a tertiary institution which was created to encourage the advancement of learning in the state and its neighbouring environment.

 NSUK was established under the Nasarawa State Law No. 2 of 2001 as passed by the State House of Assembly under the first democratically elected Governor of Nasarawa State, Governor (Dr.) Abdullahi Adamu but was born and sited in February 2002, at the defunct College of Arts, Science and Technology (CAST), Keffi.

 It was established with the fundamental aim of providing an avenue for Nassarawa State indigenes to pursue and acquire tertiary education.
 Located in Keffi town.
 Nassarawa State University caters for both full-time and part-time students.
 The university has a Post Graduate Faculty which offers a Masters in Business Administration(MBA) under the department of Business Administration.

 Campus

-The university has five campuses.
-The main campus is in Keffi which is the administrative headquarters of the institution.
-The senate of the school, the governing body, the vice chancellor and all the senior members of the senate are at Keffi campus.
-The second campus is in Lafia the state capital.
-The third campus is at Gudi, The last campus is located at Pyanku which is the center for continuing studies and IJMB.
+The university has four campuses.
+The main campus is in Keffi which is the administrative headquarters of the institution, the senate of the school, the governing body, the vice chancellor, all the senior members of the senate and most faculties are at Keffi campus.
+The second campus is in Lafia the state capital where the faculty of agriculture is situated.
+The third campus is at Gudi where the faculty of engineering is domiciled, The last campus is located at Pyanku which is the center for continuing studies and IJMB.